fullmetalchem15t/opioid/README.md

 opioid_statistics.ipynb: ipython notebook where both histograms and scatter plots show an overview of the dataset.

-opioid_clustering.ipynb: ipython notebook where machine learning is used to create clusters for anomaly detection
+opioid_clustering.ipynb: ipython notebook where machine learning is used to create clusters for anomaly detection.